YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 So yes, photos and online consultation can help.
 They should start the decision, not finish it.

-What are the warning signs of a weak photo based hair transplant plan?
+What are the warning signs of a weak photo-based hair transplant plan?

-I would be cautious if a clinic gives a fixed high graft number from a few casual photos, promises full coverage without discussing donor limits, ignores the crown or mid scalp, or pushes the patient to book quickly before the plan has been properly explained.
+Pause if a clinic gives a fixed high graft number from a few casual photos, promises full coverage without discussing donor limits, ignores the crown or mid scalp, or pushes the patient to book quickly before the plan has been properly explained.

-I would also be cautious if the clinic does not ask about age, family hair loss history, medication use, previous surgery, donor area photos, or expectations.
+Be cautious if the clinic does not ask about age, family hair loss history, medication use, previous surgery, donor area photos, or expectations.
 These details are not small details.
 They can change the whole surgical plan.

-A weak remote plan usually sounds very confident but explains very little.
+A poor remote plan usually sounds very confident but explains very little.
 A stronger consultation may sound less dramatic, but it will explain what can be seen, what cannot be confirmed yet, and what must be checked before surgery.

 What if the final examination changes the plan?

 Sometimes the final examination confirms the remote plan.
 Sometimes it changes it.
-This should not automatically be seen as a problem.
+This should not simply be seen as a problem.
 It can be a sign that the surgeon is actually respecting what is seen in real life, not blindly following a number sent before travel.

 The graft number may need to be reduced if the donor area is weaker than expected.
 The hairline may need to be adjusted if the requested position is too low or too aggressive.
 The crown may need to be delayed if using too many grafts there would weaken the frontal result.